Buying your first home can be a daunting experience, and so Warren & Co aim to help make your house buying process as smooth as possible.

 There is no set amount that you need to have saved up before you can get a mortgage.

-Things worth considering are the shared ownership and shared equity schemes, or a gifted deposit from a family member.
+Things worth considering are the shared ownership or a gifted deposit from a family member.

 You will also need to remember the other costs associated with buying a home.
 You will need to account for solicitor’s fees, stamp duty, survey costs and the cost of furnishing your home once you have moved in.